Winsitter/landing/src/posts/How to Protect Your Web Browsing.md

 ---
-title: Protect Your DNS
+title: How to Protect Your Web Browsing
-stub: protect-your-dns
+stub: how-to-protect-your-web-browsing
 date: 2015-02-09
 changefreq: weekly
 priority: 0.7